Xanderhayes125/WHSTechNotes/journal.md

 yes i took ACT and SAT but i didnt get the score i wanted on ACT.
 # February 2, 2026
 to behave professionally in a work, school, or public enviornemnt is to keep a calm, low tone in your voice, be respectful to others, and do what ever work or tasks thats been given to you in a timely manner.
+# February 10, 2026
+i dont care for football and didnt watch the superbowl
+# February 23, 2026
+instant replay is probably the most important technological advancment because in sports there are a lot of very very very close calls that the human brain cant always process at regular time.
+So being able to replay and watch in high quality slow motion helps remendously.
+# March 2, 2026
+use free journal